Have questions or concerns related to Western’s COVID-19 precautions and preventive measures? Contact Western's COVID-19 Monitoring Team:

 |Black River Falls||0||0||0||0|

-*There are currently no positive cases in isolation in the Residence Hall.
+*There are currently no students in isolation and 3 in quarantine in the Residence Hall.

 Notification of Confirmed Positive Cases